Martingales for physicists: A treatise on stochastic thermodynamics and beyond: "Warm-up" on Martingales

 for $q\neq 1/2$ (biased random walk), and

-for $q= 1/2$ (unbiased random walk); see Appendix~\ref{appendix:0} for an explicit derivation of Eqs.~(\ref{eq:ppluspminusintro1}-\ref{eq:ppluspminusintro2}).
-Note that the average value of the ``exponential" martingale given by Eq.~\eqref{eq:1p7new} evaluated at the first exit time from $(-L,L)$ reads
+for $q= 1/2$ (unbiased random walk); see Appendix~\ref{appendix:0} for an explicit derivation of the Eqs.~(\ref{eq:ppluspminusintro1}-\ref{eq:ppluspminusintro2}).
+Note that the average value of the ``exponential" martingale given by Eq.~\eqref{eq:1p7new} evaluated at the first exit time $\T$ out of the $(-L,L)$ reads

-i.e. it is equal to the initial value of the martingale $M_0=((1-q)/q)^0=1$.
-In other words, one cannot win either lose on average with the exponential martingale~\eqref{eq:1p7new} using exit times from symmetric intervals.
+i.e., it is equal to the initial value of the martingale $M_0=((1-q)/q)^0=1$.
+In other words, using exit times out of a symmetric interval, the process $M_\T$ can on average neither win nor lose~\eqref{eq:1p7new} .